matias-ceau/scripts/docs/scripts/update_env.xsh.md

 ### Dependencies

-- `xonsh`: A shell language and command prompt that builds on Python.
-- Access to environment variables containing API keys.
+- Xonsh shell must be installed and in use.

 <a name="description" />